Effect of health on intelligence: Drug use

-Alcohol in pregnant women may cause fetal alcohol syndrome, one of the leading known causes of intellectual disability in the Western world.
+Alcohol in pregnant women causes fetal alcohol syndrome, one of the leading known causes of intellectual disability in the Western world.

 Current cannabis use was found to be significantly correlated in a dose-dependent manner with a decline in IQ scores, during the effect of the use.
 However, no such decline was seen in subjects who had formerly been heavy cannabis users and had stopped taking the drug.
 The authors concluded that cannabis does not have a long-term effect on intelligence.
 However this is contradicted by the long-term longitudinal study, carried out by Otago and Duke universities, which found that regular use of marijuana in teenage years affects IQ in adulthood even when the use stops.
 The drop in IQ was 8 points.
 Adults smoking marijuana had no lasting effect on IQ.
 Effects on fetal development are minimal when compared with the well-documented adverse effects of tobacco or alcohol use.

 Maternal tobacco smoking during pregnancy is associated with increased activity, decreased attention, and diminished intellectual abilities.
 However, a recent study finds that maternal tobacco smoking has no direct causal effect on the child's IQ.
 Adjusting for maternal cognitive ability as measured by IQ and education eliminated the association between lower IQ and tobacco smoking.
 But another study instead looking at the relationship between environmental tobacco smoke exposure, measured with a blood biomarker, and cognitive abilities among U.S. children and adolescents 6–16 years of age, found an inverse association between exposure and cognitive ability among children even at extremely low levels of exposure.
 The study controlled for sex, race, region, poverty, parent education and marital status, ferritin, and blood lead concentration.